 Market Sector Update

-- In Europe, a lack of relatively bad news benefited the markets.
-That said, austerity policies, slowing exports and renewed concerns late in the quarter regarding European sovereign debt were a drag on returns.
-In our opinion, the European Central Bank’s position of backing euro countries and banks is key in stabilizing the markets and is the glue keeping European Union markets from falling apart.
+- In our opinion, the European Central Bank’s position of backing euro countries and banks is key in stabilizing the markets and is the glue keeping the European Union markets relatively stable.

 - We remain focused on solid dividend yields and continue to look for stocks that we consider high quality, which means they offer sustainable growth and are positioned well in their industries throughout the world.